wiseman-timelord/Chat-VulkanLlama/README.md

 4) Launch the Application: Double-click `Launch Llama2Robot.bat` to start the program.
 * Optional - Window Resizing: Hold down Ctrl and scroll your mouse wheel to resize the window to your liking.
 * Optional - Arguments: Edit `Launch Llama2Robot.bat` to include or run Python with relevant arguments like, `--logs` and '--tts'.
-* Note - Sounds and TTS, are enabled by default, this may be altered through the editing of the arguements, --tts and --sound, in the file "Launch Llama2Robot.bat".
+* Note - Sounds and TTS and Logging, are enabled by default, this may be altered through the editing of the arguements, --tts and --sound, in the file "Launch Llama2Robot.bat".
-* Note - Logging is disabled by default, this may be altered through the editing of the arguements --logs in the file "Launch Llama2Robot.bat".

 ### USAGE (linux untested):
 * For Linux (Untested):